autocrypt/protected-headers/draft-protected-headers.md

 Additionally, if the sender knows that the recipient's MUA is capable of interpreting Protected Headers, it SHOULD NOT attempt to include a Legacy Display part.
 (Signalling such a capability is out of scope for this document)

-Message Rendering: Omitting a Legacy Display Part
+Message Rendering: Omitting a Legacy Display Part {#no-render-legacy-display}
 -------------------------------------------------

 A MUA that understands Protected Headers may receive an encrypted message that contains a Legacy Display part.